 | Pressure & flow sensors | Measure feed, retentate, and permeate pressures; crossflow rate; conductivity; UV absorbance | Real-time data enables closed-loop control of TMP and crossflow.
 Without accurate sensors, you're running blind |

-As product is retained at the membrane surface, it forms a concentrated layer that restricts permeate flow — a phenomenon called concentration polarisation.
-Crossflow sweeps this layer away, but it's a dynamic balance: if TMP is too high relative to crossflow, polarisation builds faster than it's removed, flux declines, and the membrane can foul irreversibly.
+As product is retained at the membrane surface, it forms a concentrated layer that restricts permeate flow, a phenomenon called concentration polarization.
+Crossflow sweeps this layer away, but it is a dynamic balance: if TMP is too high relative to crossflow, polarization builds faster than it is removed, flux declines, and the membrane can foul irreversibly.

 The practical implication: there is an optimal operating window for every product and membrane combination.
 TMP and crossflow rate are the two control levers.
 The pump and retentate valve are the two pieces of hardware that determine whether you can hit and hold that window.